deformhead/Theatre.random/README.md

 // gets a random item of the given array random(['rock', 'paper', 'scissors']);

-// gets a random positive integer between 1 and 3 random(3);
+// gets a random positive integer in [0, 3[
+random(3);
 ```